 A modern sales approach starts with some sort of exploration, something more than discovery and diagnosis, in that it includes the idea that your contacts may not yet believe they need to change.
 To be particularly adept and create a preference in the early stages, you are going to need to have the business acumen and situational knowledge to provide context that provides your contacts with a higher resolution lens through which to see their business and their future results.

 Creating a preference also means helping your B2B buyers to determine what conversations they need to have to make the right decision, as well as the commitments they need to and keep–whether they buy from you or someone else.
 The idea is controlling the process, so your client doesn’t make mistakes that cause them to make the wrong decision.
+No more pushy sales tactics.
+The Lost Art of Closing shows you how to proactively lead your customer and close your sales.

 To be clear here, if what you recommend is right for your client, whether they choose you or your rival, then it is good, and right, and true.
 It’s also consultative sales.